DragonMinded/netboot/README.md

 ### edit_settings

 This script spawns a command-line EEPROM file editor.
 Use this to create a new EEPROM file from scratch or edit an EEPROM file that you've previously made using an emulator.
 Note that editing settings for an arbitrary game requires that the game have a settings definition file in `settings/definitions/`.
 Settings definitions are looked up using the game's serial number which is found both in the rom header for a game (use `rominfo` to view this) and in a previously-created EEPROM file (use `eeprominfo` to view this).
 The resulting edited EEPROM can be attached to a Naomi ROM using `attach_settings` so that the game will load those settings when it boots up.
-It can also be patched on-the-fly when sending a Naomi ROM using either `netdimm_send` or `netdimm_ensure`.
+It can also be patched on-the-fly when sending a Naomi ROM using the `--patch` argument in either `netdimm_send` or `netdimm_ensure`.
 Invoke the script like so to see options:

 ```